brandenespinoza/brandenespinoza.github.io/about.md

 ---

-## When I’m Not Changing the World…
+## When I’m Not Changing Financial Services…
 Life’s not just numbers and protocols.
 I keep things simple when the laptop’s closed – spending time with the **family**, knocking out **ribs low and slow** in the smoker, or thumbing through **heavy books** that make you think twice about the world.
-Oh, and if you catch me cranking up some **trop rock tunes**?
+Oh, and if you catch me cranking up some **goofy trop rock tunes**?
 Don’t judge – we all got our vices.

 ---